Lathiya50/Lead-Management-System/README.md

 A comprehensive REST API for managing leads, contacts, and interactions for Key Account Managers (KAMs).

+## Live Deployment

+The application is live at: https://lead-management-system-675b.onrender.com

 ## Features

 - Complete lead lifecycle management (New → Contacted → Qualified → Converting → Active)